 - Friendly customer support: 73% of customers report that they would stay loyal to a webstore that offers friendly customer support.
 Find some tips from this post on how to provide the right kind of service with the help of a live chat tool.

 - Lovable shopping experiences: Retaining customers costs 7x less than acquiring new ones.
 And what keeps them coming back to you?
 Their constant positive experience through the customer journey.
-Here is an article, with some tips on how to maximize lovability in your webstore.

 What’s your current strategy for earning customer love?
 How do you cope with customer retention?
 I would love to discuss the topic more, just leave your thoughts in the comment section or drop me a Tweet through @timigarai.